plone/training/mastering-plone/zpt_2.rst

 #. use :py:mod:`plone.app.debugtoolbar`
 #. or start a debug session

-1. We could check the HTML with Firebug and look for a structure in the content area that looks unique.
+1. We could check the HTML and look for a structure in the content area that looks unique.

     We could also look for the CSS class of the body